ccaccioppo/azure-network-protocols/README.md

 <img src="https://i.imgur.com/UvdXvva.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-After blocking ICMP traffic on the Linux machine’s firewall, check Wireshark to see that the pings no longer receive replies.
-In PowerShell, you’ll see a message saying "Request Timed Out."
+After configuring the Linux machine’s firewall to block ICMP traffic, use Wireshark to confirm that the ping requests no longer receive responses.
+In PowerShell, you’ll notice a "Request Timed Out" message, indicating that the ICMP packets are being successfully blocked by the firewall.
 </p>
 <br />